Skip to content

 removeTodo = (index: number) => {

-items: s.items.filter((_, i) => i !== index),
+this.patch({ items: this.state.items.filter((_, i) => i !== index) });

 };